metaphacts/metaphactory-docker-compose/README.md

 Please request your personal token to access our private docker hub registry via https://metaphacts.com/get-started (select "Docker - any graph database").

 ### Initial Deployment

-To create a new deployment from scratch chose from these two options:
+To create a new deployment, start as follows:

-#### metaphactory Deployment

 1. Clone this GIT repository with `git clone https://github.com/metaphacts/metaphactory-docker-compose.git`
 2. Create a copy of the `service-template` folder i.e. `cp -r service-template my-deployment`.
 The idea is to maintain one subfolder for every deployment.

-3. Change into the newly created folder `my-deployment` and choose one option below:
+Then, depending on which database backend you want to use, enter the newly created deployment directory, and choose an option:

+#### metaphactory with Blazegraph

+This is the simplest deployment to choose for local development.

-	1. To deploy **metaphactory with Blazegraph** included (recommended for initial tests) run `cp ./database-config/.env_blazegraph .env`.
+3. Run `cp ./database-config/.env_blazegraph .env`.
-	2. To deploy **metaphactory standalone** to connect to an external SPARQL endpoint later on run `cp ./database-config/.env_default .env`.
-If you want to connect to a SPARQL endpoint accessible only via the docker hostmachine, please see the instructions in the section **Accessing docker hostmachine from docker container** below.
-	3. To deploy **metaphactory with Stardog** included run `cp ./database-config/.env_stardog .env`. **Please note:** this requires that you own a valid Stardog license file.
 4. Open the file `.env` e.g. `vi .env` and perform following changes:
+    1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
+The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
+5. Run `docker-compose up -d`.
+It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
+6. Open `http://localhost:10214` and login with user `admin` and password `admin`

+#### metaphactory standalone

+3. run `cp ./database-config/.env_default .env`
+4. Open the file `.env` e.g. `vi .env` and perform following changes:
+    1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
+The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
+5. If you want to connect to a SPARQL endpoint accessible only via the docker hostmachine, please see the instructions in the section [Accessing docker hostmachine from docker container](#accessing-docker-hostmachine-from-docker-container).
+6. Run `docker-compose up -d`.
+It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
+7. Open `http://localhost:10214` and login with user `admin` and password `admin`

+#### metaphactory with Stardog

+ **Please note:** use of Stardog requires that you own a valid Stardog license file.

+3. run `cp ./database-config/.env_stardog .env`.
+4. Open the file `.env` e.g. `vi .env` and perform following changes:
-	1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`) i.e. the name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
+    1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
+The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
     2. Please note that the deployment will contain GraphScope (`https://www.metaphacts.com/graphscope`), which runs in its own container and requires additional 2GB of memory.
 Remove `:./docker-compose.graphscope.yml` from the `COMPOSE_FILE` parameter to deactivate GraphScope.
 5. (Only for **metaphactory with Stardog**) Please perform additional steps below to prepare the Stardog configuration:
     1. Add your Stardog license into the `/database-config/stardog-config` folder by replacing the existing file `stardog-license-key.bin`.
     2. You may want to modify Stardog specific parameters in the `/database-config/stardog-config/docker-compose.stardog.yml` file i.e. changing the default memory settings
     3. You can also modify the `/database-config/stardog-repository-config/myDB.ttl` file, i.e. to use a different Stardog database name or changing the default credentials for the repository connection with Stardog.
 The credentials can optionally be externalized using the keys `repository.default.username` and `repository.default.password`, see https://help.metaphacts.com/resource/Help:ExternalizedSecrets for further details.
 Please note that changes to the database name require modification of the database configuration in `/database-config/stardog-config/database-template.properties`.
     4. Also note that GraphScope has a reference to the database as well, which would need to be updated in `graphscope-config/stardog-config.yml` with the parameter `remoteEndpoint`, in case of changes.

 6. Run `docker-compose up -d`.
 It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
-7. Please perform additional steps below, in case you chose to deploy **metaphactory with Stardog**:
-	1. Run `docker-compose exec stardog /opt/stardog/bin/stardog-admin db create -c /var/opt/stardog/database-template.properties -n myDB` to create a Stardog database.
+7. Run `docker-compose exec stardog /opt/stardog/bin/stardog-admin db create -c /var/opt/stardog/database-template.properties -n myDB` to create a Stardog database.
 Also modify the database name from `myDB` to the name you used (e.g. if you modified the `myDB.ttl` file).

+**Please note:** For the creation of the stardog database the `stardog-config/database-template.properties` will be used.
+This is important, since this property file sets some database configurations (for example, enabling text search/indexing and querying of all named graphs) which are important to make metaphactory seamlessly work with Stardog.

 8. Open `http://localhost:10214` and login with user `admin` and password `admin`

-**Please note:** For the creation of the stardog database (if chosen above) the `stardog-config/database-template.properties` will be used.
-This is important, since this property file sets some database configurations (for example, enabling text search/indexing and querying of all named graphs) which are important to make metaphactory seamlessly work with Stardog.

-**Troubleshooting**
+#### metaphactory with GraphDB

+**Please note:** use of GraphDB requires that you own a valid GraphDB license file.

+3. run `cp ./database-config/.env_graphdb .env`.
+4. Open the file `.env` e.g. `vi .env` and perform following changes:
+    1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
+The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
+    2. Please note that the deployment will contain GraphScope (`https://www.metaphacts.com/graphscope`), which runs in its own container and requires additional 2GB of memory.
+Remove `:./docker-compose.graphscope.yml` from the `COMPOSE_FILE` parameter to deactivate GraphScope.

+5. Please perform additional steps below to prepare the GraphDB configuration:
+    1. Add your GraphDB license file into the `/database-config/graphdb-config/license` folder by replacing the existing file `graphdb.license`.
+    2. (Optional) modify GraphDB-specific parameters in the `/database-config/docker-compose.graphdb.yml` file, for example changing the default memory settings, or modifying the location where GraphDB stores its data on the host machine (by default, in the directory `graphdb-data` in the deployment directory).
+    3. (Optional) modify the configuration of the default GraphDB database, which is automatically created on first boot.
+You can do so by editing `/database-config/graphdb-config/graphdb-repository-config.ttl`.
+    4. (Optional) you can also modify the `/database-config/graphdb-config/metaphactory.ttl` file, i.e. to use a different GraphDB database name or changing the default credentials for the repository connection with GraphDB.
+The credentials can optionally be externalized using the keys `repository.default.username` and `repository.default.password`, see https://help.metaphacts.com/resource/Help:ExternalizedSecrets for further details.

+6. Run `docker-compose up -d`.
+It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
+7. Open `http://localhost:10214` and login with user `admin` and password `admin`

+## Troubleshooting

 Please run `docker-compose down` before running `docker-compose up` after failed attempts (for example due to missing license file), especially if you experience errors like `unknown: Are you trying to mount a directory onto a file (or vice-versa)?
 Check if the specified host path exists and is the expected type`.

-**Accessing docker hostmachine from docker container**
+## Accessing docker hostmachine from docker container

 * **Linux** If you want to connect to a SPARQL endpoint accessible only on the docker hostmachine, e.g. http://localhost:5828/myDB/query, please identify the IP of your docker0 network using the following command `ip -4 addr show scope global dev docker0 | grep inet | awk '{print $2}' | cut -d "/" -f 1`.
 In the file `my-deployment/docker-compose.overwrite.yml` uncomment the line `extra_hosts` and the line below and put the IP of your docker0 network behind 'hostmachine:', e.g. - hostmachine:172.17.0.1.
 Now, the SPARQL endpoint is accessible via http://hostmachine:<port>/<path>, for example http://hostmachine:5820/myDB/query.
 Use this URL in your repository setup.
 * **Mac/Windows** (for development purposes only) The host is accessible using the pre-configured hostname `host.docker.internal` from docker version 18.03 onwards.